CastilloAnthony/Extreme_Reactor_Interface/README.md

 1. wget https://raw.githubusercontent.com/CastilloAnthony/Extreme_Reactor_Interface/refs/heads/main/installer installer
 2. Then run the installer.
 3. When the prompt shows up, type 'y' for server or 'n' for remote.
-4. The installer should now reboot the computer and load up the program.
+4. The installer should now reboot the computer and load up the program at startup.

 For first time users, you will have to wait a couple of minutes while cryptography parameters are generated.

 ### Todo
 - Scrolling features / Scroll bar
     - Specifically for Rod Stats, Automations, Client Management, and potentially the help window
-- Turbine information pages
 - Turbine automations
-- Histograms Page
+- Histograms page
     - Switchable histograms
-- Version Checker
+- Version checker
     - Checksums so that only changed files are downloaded
     - Optional auto-updater